Cary’s been back in touch with an update on his monster layout:

 “My name is Cary from Crestwood, Kentucky.
-I’ve been working on my outdoor G scale layout for almost 4 years.
-I have yet to lay the first piece of track, but the ground work is done, I’ll be laying track this summer.
+I’ve been working on my outdoor G scale layout – I have yet to lay the first piece of track, but the ground work is done, I’ll be laying track this summer.

 If you want to get an idea of what the outdoor layout will look like, it’s here: